 Should we pray to or speak to the dead?

 These thoughts may bring momentary comfort, but they are not only misguided, they are also dangerous.
 When people die, they do not become ghosts or angels.
 For those who follow Christ, their spirits are taken to be in His presence (2 Corinthians 5:6-8; Philippians 1:23).
-Those who did not follow Christ are tormented until final judgment (Luke 16:22-23).
+Sadly, those who chose to reject Christ are tormented until final judgment (Luke 16:22-23).
 There is nothing in the Bible to indicate that the dead have influence over events on earth.
 In fact, the Bible says that there are no grief, tears, or unhappiness in heaven (Revelation 21:4), which seems to preclude those in heaven from even knowing what is happening on earth.

 Instead of holding the dead near, the Bible warns us to have nothing to do with trying to speak with the dead.
 Deuteronomy 18:10-12 says that God will drive out those who call up the dead.
 Leviticus 19:31 says that meeting with a medium or spiritist defiles the one who came, and Leviticus 20:27 says the punishment for being a medium or spiritist was death.